 The scientific work, in this case, is not to maintain this apparent confusion of the forests with relative definitions because of the natural subjectivity of our senses.

 Nor it consists in defining a different system of measurements’ units for each situation, making impossible to grasp an intuitive idea of reality.
 Moreover, much less force us to calculate equations as if we were in any lost forest of the universe to take a small stroll through woods by our house.

 This example of the enchanted forest helps us understand partial equivalence between gravity and velocity, or between variations in gravitational field and acceleration –speed variation.

-As we will see later when discussing movement with gravity, the frequency of mass resonance changes with gravity and with variations in velocity due to the mechanism of movement through the gravitational or kinetic aether.
+As we will see later when discussing movement with gravity, the frequency of mass resonance changes with gravity and with variations in velocity due to the mechanism of movement through the gravitational or Global Aether.

 A typical relationship between acceleration in the Global Aether and gravity acceleration is elementary physics since the main effect of gravity is a centripetal acceleration by definition; that is, a force per unit of mass an object endures aimed toward the center of the gravity field of another object.

 Moreover, physical units of the definition of gravity coincide with acceleration in general.
 Mathematically, gravity is a particular case of abstract acceleration.
-Nevertheless, besides constant G and its units, it is necessary to add another term into the formulae of gravity –with its units– to collect the additional gravity force due to velocity relative to kinetic aether.
+Nevertheless, besides constant G and its units, it is necessary to add another term into the formulae of gravity –with its units– to collect the additional gravity force due to velocity relative to Global Aether.

-Gravity acceleration is due to the elasticity of the reticular structure of matter or gravitational aether and its radial symmetry.
+Gravity acceleration is due to the elasticity of the reticular structure of matter or Global Aether (gravitational, kinetic) and its radial symmetry.